 When building a custom home, you generally acquire your own land, design your own floor plan (or have it designed) and submit it to the builder.
 Additionally, you will be directly involved in the planning and development of every aspect of your new home.

-Custom home builders are able to offer you a more personalized service because they only build a limited number of homes each year and therefore have the extra time to spend with each individual customer.
+Custom home builders are able to offer you more personalized service because they only build a limited number of homes each year and therefore have the extra time to spend with each individual customer.
+You can expect more home builder touch points when building a custom home.

 Being involved in the building and decision making processes can be exciting but it also requires a fair amount of time and effort on the part of the homebuyer, so if you decide to have a custom home built, be prepared to spend many evenings and weekends with the builder working out issues and making decisions and choices for your new home.